 - But remember that most folks, in a comfortable atmosphere, will take to the dance floor for at least the popular radio hits that are more free-form.

-- Co-workers are fine, friends are fine, fellow students from FADS are especially fine.
+- Co-workers are fine, family & friends are fine.
 People from different generations will party together.
 You could even have parents bring their kids.

 - Put them all together and you get an eclectic mix that includes those who know how to dance or are learning and a circle of folks who have something at least one thing in common – YOU!